 Thanks to the generosity of President Oxtoby, the President's Advisory Committee on Sustainability administers a fund for student campus sustainability projects.
-As of September of 2012, this fund has granted over $10,000 for student initiated projects.
+Since 2007 this fund has granted over $40,000 for student initiated projects.
 To be eligible for funding, these projects must focus on infrastructural or operational changes as opposed to solely outreach or educational efforts (for instance, bringing a speaker to campus is not an intended use of the funds, unless perhaps in conjunction with some related campus operational project).

 Projects that have received funding in the past include:

 - Pilot program for reusable dishes in Catering